p10rahulm/academic-paper-writing/README.md

 Answers to each of the above question in one or two lines will help build your abstract.

 ### 2.3.
 Keywords
+### Keywords

+- Help to reference your paper and classify it
+- What do you think people will search for so that they come to your paper
+- If you choose generic keywords, your paper will be low on the list, but if you choose too specific, no one may search for it.

 ### 2.4.
 Introduction
+### Introduction

+- Here you identify the research question.
+- The first line in the introduction is very important.
+Work and rework it until it's perfect.
+Just like the title.
+This is the first line in the paper no? the thing that people read the most after title and maybe abstract.
+- Finish the introduction with an outline paragraph.
+In this paragraph, identify what you will do in each section
+- A good outline, for example may begin, "The paper is structured as follows"
+- The introduction should answer what is called the MRCI framework.
+This should be the leit-motif when writing the introduction and the abstract too (The abstract may be looked at as the short version of the introduction):
+  - M: Motivation - what is the motivation of your topic, do you explain why there is a real gap in the literature?
+Also why your research question is interesting/relevant or important.
+  - R: Results - In the introduction itself it may be a good idea to put in the findings, especially if they are important.
+Thats the part where you answer the research question.
+  - C: Contributions - How do these resutls contribute to the ongoing research or previous literature?
+Can be theoretical, as in a new synthesis or can be emperical where you bring up new data or highlight a new phenomena.
+Contributions can even be methodological, if you have designed a new method to do the same things done before in a better/complementary manner.
+  - I: Implications - What are the implications for managers if you are in management, for consumers if you are in marketing and other physicists/knowledge of science if you are in the sciences and so on.

 ### 2.5.
 Literature Review
+### Literature Review

+- The point is not to be exhaustive in your review of the literature
+- Present exactly what is needed to get to the research question
+- You have to show the limits of previous research to justify the necessity of your own work
+- Notes from those in the know:
+  - Most literature reviews are at best very confusing, at worst boring!
+  - While you read everything, definitely make sure you don't put down everything in the literature review.
+  - Just write what is significant, highly relevant and leads to your research question
+- Have a purpose while writing a review: You are not just listing references, but you are conducting an argument or debate thats leading you somewhere.
+Know what you want your literature survey to say, break it down into paragraphs leading the reader from what they know (which is presumably more general than your own research topic) to your research question, or the gap.
+- Write the outline of the literature review (for yourself/someone else in your field) to read before you start writing the review.
+  - Balance between right amount of references and being too exhaustive, not being critical enough or being too critical, not showing enough respect or showing way too much, going back to ancient civilization, or rejecting anything older than 5 year.
+- Keep in mind that the literature review is also a political act!
+By choosing whom to quote, you are choosing a side in the research community.
+So treat carefully and ensure you are not ommitting any key references.

 ## Literature Review